-30. Work must not recommence in the immediate vicinity of the discovery until either: it has been determined

-New Zealand Pouhere Taonga approval(s) have been obtained.

-31. In the event of koiwi tangata (human remains) being uncovered, work in the immediate vicinity of the remains must cease.
+- 30. Work must not recommence in the immediate vicinity of the discovery until either: it has been determined that no Heritage New Zealand Pouhere Taonga approval(s) are required; or that any necessary Heritage New Zealand Pouhere Taonga approval(s) have been obtained. - 31.
+In the event of koiwi tangata (human remains) being uncovered, work in the immediate vicinity of the remains must cease.
 Mana Whenua, Heritage NZ Pouhere Taonga, NZ Police and the Council must be contacted so that appropriate arrangements can be made.

-Advice Note: The Heritage New Zealand Pouhere Taonga Act 2014 makes it unlawful for any person to destroy, damage or modify the whole or any part of an archaeological site without the prior authority of Heritage New Zealand Pouhere Taonga.
+Advice Note: - The Heritage New Zealand Pouhere Taonga Act 2014 makes it unlawful for any person to destroy, damage or modify the whole or any part of an archaeological site without the prior authority of Heritage New Zealand Pouhere Taonga.